Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - **Branch:** a named series of linked commits.
 The most recent commit on a branch is called its **head**.
 The default branch, which is created when you initialize a repository, is called `master`.
 The head of the current branch is called `HEAD`.

-- **Remote:** a named pointer to another git repository.
-When you clone a repo, git creates a remote called `origin` that is the default remote for push and pull operations.
+- **Remote:** a named pointer to another Git repository.
+When you clone a repo, Git creates a remote called `origin` that is the default remote for push and pull operations.

 - **Command** or **Subcommand:** All of Git's operations are performed by a command line starting with `git` -- the name of the program -- followed by the name of the operation.
 That name is properly called a _subcommand_, but _command_ is often used for either the subcommand or the Git command